Vika and Linda: 2018–2020: Akilotoa and Sunday (The Gospel According to Iso)

 In July 2018, Vika indicated that the duo are in the process of preparing songs for a new Vika & Linda album (the first album of new material since 2002), that will include songwriting contributions from Paul Kelly, Kasey Chambers, Dan Kelly, and Linda Bull (where Linda is collaborating with Paul Kelly on a few tracks).
 Vika has indicated that the album will be recorded in February 2019, with an impending release sometime in 2019.

 In November 2019, the duo were inducted into the Music Victoria Hall of Fame.

 During the COVID-19 pandemic, the duo live streamed a series of singing sessions via Facebook, where they sang songs for their fans.

 In May 2020, the duo confirmed the release of their first greatest hits album, titled 'Akilotoa which was released on 12 June 2020 and debuted at number 1 on the ARIA Charts, becoming their first chart topper.
 In June 2020, the duo confirmed they would record their sixth studio album in July 2020.

 On 24 July 2020, the duo announced the release of Sunday (The Gospel According to Iso), a gospel album recorded on Sundays during the COVID-19 pandemic.
 The album was released in September 2020 and peaked at number 2 on the ARIA Charts.

 2021–present: The Wait and Gee Whiz, It's Christmas!

 The duo released their first album of original material in 19 years, The Wait, on 17 September 2021.
 The Wait includes tracks written by Bernard Fanning, Don Walker, Paul Kelly, Kasey Chambers, Augie March's Glenn Richards and the Living End's Chris Cheney, and debuted at number two on the ARIA Albums Chart.

 In October 2022, the duo announced their eighth studio album, titled Gee Whiz, It's Christmas!.

+In February 2026, the duo released "Where Do You Come From?" the title track from their ninth studio album.